rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <b>Query Intent:</b> To find software products that contain Adobe in their product name.<br>

   The Software Product node has an attribute named product that lists the product name.<br>
-  View the list of attributes that you can use on the Software Product page, or you can use the query: <br>
+  View the list of attributes that you can use on the Software Product page, or you can use the following query: <br>
   `MATCH(x:SOFTWARE_PRODUCT) RETURN x` to get a list of attributes. <br>

-    1. Use the MATCH clause to select the `SOFTWARE_PRODUCT` because it has the `product` attribute with a product (name) field.<br>
+    1. Use `MATCH` to select `SOFTWARE_PRODUCT` because it has the `product` attribute with a product (name) field.<br>
        `MATCH (:SOFTWARE_PRODUCT)`
     2. Add an alias to the node, so that you can use it with the RETURN clause to get data from that node. <br>
        You place the alias before the colon.
        `MATCH (s:SOFTWARE_PRODUCT)`
     3. Use the `WHERE` clause with the `CONTAINS` clause to specify the condition `product CONTAINS "Adobe"`.<br>
-       `WHERE s.product CONTAINS "Adobe"`
+       `WHERE s.product CONTAINS "Adobe"`<br>
+       `product` is the attribute that stores the name of the product.<br>
     4. Refer to the alias in the RETURN clause to list software products that contain Adobe in the product name.  <br>
        `Return s`

-    The following query is the complete query:<br>
+    Here's the complete query:<br>
     `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product CONTAINS "Adobe" Return s`<br>

   <br>